nfoata/exo001/README.md

 * All the instanciation have been done via a Singleton - Factory pattern
 * The coffee could be enlarge with a Decorator pattern
 * Order and Voucher use together a Strategy pattern
+* The computation of the price has been delegated
-* Order is also an Iterable of Coffee
+* Coffees an Iterable of Coffee

 III) Installation of java